idrinth-api-bench/issues/README.md

 ## Planned

--   unit tests (yeah, it's one of those projects)
+-   more unit tests (yeah, it's one of those projects)
 -   soap support
 -   graphql support